Sutherland Springs church shooting: Legislation

 The shooting brought attention to gaps in reporting to the federal background-check system intended to ban convicted domestic abusers, such as Kelley, from purchasing guns.
 Since 1996, the Lautenberg Amendment has prohibited the sale of firearms to those convicted of domestic abuse offenses, even misdemeanors, but gaps in reporting continue to exist.

 On November 15, 2017, the day nine victims of the shooting were buried, Senator John Cornyn (R-TX) introduced the Fix NICS Act of 2017 (S.2135), to address deficiencies in the reporting process, and impose severe penalties for the failure of agencies to report convictions.
 The next day, Congressman Henry Cuellar (D-TX), whose district, Texas 28th, includes Sutherland Springs, introduced a version in the House of Representatives (H. R. 4434).
 Cuellar's bill was superseded by H. R. 4477, introduced by Congressman John Culberson (R-TX), representing Texas' 7th District, including western Houston and Harris County.
 The final version of the Fix NICS ACT was passed as part of the Consolidated Appropriations Act, 2018, signed as Pub.L.115-141 by President Donald Trump on March 23, 2018.
 A week later, Cornyn met with survivors and victims' families at the First Baptist Church in Sutherland Springs to discuss details of the legislation.
 Between November 5, 2017, and March 30, 2018, the U. S. Air Force turned over at least 4,000 outstanding records to the FBI.

 Church building

-After the shooting, the building ceased to function as a church, and was kept as a memorial to the victims.
-A new church about four times larger was built next door on the same block.
-Congregation authorities argued the old building was a painful reminder, and voted in 2021 to remove it.
-Some of the victim's families were against the idea, and they issued a lawsuit to stop the destruction.
-In early July 2024, a judge issued a temporary restraining order to halt the demo.
+After the shooting, the building ceased to function as a church and was kept as a memorial to the victims.
+A new church about four times larger was built next door.
+Congregational authorities argued the old building was a painful reminder, and voted in 2021 to remove it.
+Some of the victim's families were against the idea, and they filed a lawsuit to stop the destruction.
+In July 2024, a judge issued a temporary restraining order to halt the demolition.
 However, another judge later denied a request to extend that order, setting in motion the demolition.
 On August 12, 2024, crews began dismantling the building.
 A member of the community, who was against the demolition, observed, "The devil got his way.
 That was God's house".